 Your email address should be as professional as possible.
-It should also be a reliable email provider.
-For example, your school email may be reliable and professional, but you need to make sure that you still have access to it after you’ve graduated if you use it on your resume.
+It should also be with a reliable email provider.
+For example, your school email may be reliable and professional.
+But you need to make sure that you still have access to it after you’ve graduated if you use it on your resume.
 It is perfectly acceptable to use an address from a public provider like Gmail.
 Avoid using inappropriate or irrelevant information.
 Use something like your name, or initials.

 The objective section of your resume should summarize what you can do for your employer.
 Some call this the “elevator pitch” or the “handshake” of the resume.
 It’s the first thing your potential employer will look at to get a sense of you.
 Before you write this section you should ask yourself a few key questions.

 These are specific things that you know you do well that your potential employer needs.
 An example could be “I can give my employer the benefit of a nurse with great patient interview skills”, or “I love working with patients in a med/surge unit”.